The Warco WM180 Lathe - Modifications

 My old

-Perris baby lathe, and fitting a half nut in place of its solid leadscrew nut.
+Fitting a half nut in place of the Perris's solid leadscrew nut.

 On buying and using a lathe: lighthearted guidance for the beginner